axxs/tassie-discord-bot/README.md

 5. **Verify setup**:
    - Check application logs for "Successfully refreshed OAuth2 access token"
    - The bot should now be able to fetch posts from Reddit

-##### Which Option to Choose?

-- **Option A**: Requires creating separate Reddit apps for local/production
-- **Option B**: **Recommended** - Uses single Reddit app, simpler setup, built-in callback handler

-> **💡 Production Tip**: Option B is the recommended approach for Coolify deployments since it uses your production Reddit app directly and the bot handles the OAuth2 callback automatically.
-No need for separate apps or local development setup.

 #### 7. Health Check Configuration